 2.)
 Take classes.
 You learn technique, body safety, and neat tricks!
 And though we all like YouTube and dvds, they can’t give you any feedback to help you improve at your frustrating points and grow into a better, more well-rounded (ha ha) skilled hooper…in a shorter period of time.
 Plus you actually MEET people who are cool, nice, creative and sometimes wacky, kooky fun!
 And THAT creates community 🙂

 3.)
 Buy locally or hand made hoops.
 You help support bringing joy to the world from the microcosm level–and we all really appreciate that.
 Plus we want to continue doing what we do and helping others.
 (Ditto for classes, workshops, and events).

 4.)
 Be careful when hooping around small children and pets.
 Your waist level may be their eye level.

 5.)
-Flow jams are a perfect place for practice, flowing, jamming and sharing.
-They are not a class (unless they say so), though you may learn some really cool things.
+“Flow/Spin Jams” are a perfect place for practice, flowing, jamming and sharing.
+They are not a class (unless they say so), though you may learn some really cool things here and there from others.
 Do let teachers get in their own zone/flow/groove.
 It might be the one chance they get to cut loose and work on new stuff.
 And you can see an example of their work and support them in their classes, as they support you in teaching you new cool stuff.

 6.)
 You’ll drop the hoop, and that’s ok.
 It’s the sound of trying and learning something new!
 This is an infamous Hip The Hoopla motto and practice: Have a “Happy Hoop Glee Word” that you can yell out, instead of a swear word.